rpatterson/interview/notes.rst

 wired up a failing test that takes the input and checks the output against the expected output.

+One of the answers mismatches the case used in the paragragh.
+I'm assuming this is intentional and that matching of questions and answers should not be case sensitive.

 Looking at the paragraph, questions, and answers, there's no simple way, such as taking the N last words, to find the relevant portion of the question to search for in the paragraph.
 That would be a bad idea